katcipis/sophia/notes/articles/understanding-real-world-conc-bugs-go.md

 Since the space for design and combination is bigger, so does seem to be the space for bugs.
-That got me thinking on how things happen in a concurrent language that is more restrictive, like Erlang, obligating the user to always use message passing.
+That got me thinking on how things happen in a concurrent language that is more restrictive, like Erlang, obligating the user to always use message passing and having no sharing at all.
 Do the bugs transfer one to one and you have the same amount of bugs but with different primitives, like new bugs with message passing, or do you get fewer bugs ?